 There is no such feature where we can set up boundaries or geofences.
 On top of it, the last compatible iOS version is 11 which leaves multiple kids’ iPhones unsupported.

-If app/games blocking, monitoring screen time, and website filtering are the features you are looking for then Qustodio can be the best choice for you.
+If app/game blocking, monitoring screen time, and website filtering are the features you are looking for then Qustodio can be the best choice for you.

-You can learn more about Qustodio via our review.
+You can learn more about Qustodio via my review.

 Subscription Cost: Small Pack $54.95 (Support for 5 devices), Medium Pack $96.95 (Support for 10 devices), Large Plan $137.95 (Support for 15 devices)